 - Don’t expect trust to be rebuilt immediately or ever; instead rely on many small acts of respect to support healing over time.

-When you are the receiver of microaggressions, notice if you have a tendency to gaslight yourself, which can include blaming yourself, doubting your experience, questioning if you heard that right, or silencing yourself.
-When you notice these behaviors, you can then seek out internal and external resources: connect with your wounded parts, seek support, speak from the heart and connect with people who can help you heal.
+When you are the receiver of microaggressions, notice the tendency to gaslight yourself, which can include blaming yourself, doubting your experience, asking if you heard that right, or silencing yourself.
+When you notice these behaviors, you can then seek out internal and external resources: ask for support, speak from the heart and heal.

-When you’ve noticed a need for repair, what has worked or not worked for you?
+When you’ve noticed a need for repair work, what has worked or not worked for you?

-Written by Martha Lasley, with a lot of gratitude to all the people who have contributed to this piece: Kawtar El Aloui, Roxy Manning, James-Olivia Hillman, Anita Pottekkatt, and Kanya Likanasudh.
+Written by Martha Lasley, with a lot of gratitude to all the people who have contributed to this piece: Kawtar El Aloui, Roxy Manning, James-Olivia Hillman, Anita Pottekkatt, Kanya Likanasudh, Corirose Benitez Anjali.